 Seer to Present at the Cowen 43rd Annual Health Care Conference

-/EIN News/ -- REDWOOD CITY, Calif., Feb.
-21, 2023 (GLOBE NEWSWIRE) -- Seer, Inc. (Nasdaq: SEER), a life sciences company commercializing a disruptive new platform for proteomics, today announced that the company will be participating in the upcoming Cowen 43rd Annual Health Care Conference in Boston, MA.
+REDWOOD CITY, Calif., Feb.
+21, 2023 (GLOBE NEWSWIRE) -- Seer, Inc. SEER, a life sciences company commercializing a disruptive new platform for proteomics, today announced that the company will be participating in the upcoming Cowen 43rd Annual Health Care Conference in Boston, MA.

 Seer's management is scheduled to participate in a fireside chat and Q&A session on Wednesday, March 8th at 9:50 a.m.
 Eastern Time / 6:50 a.m.
 Pacific Time.
 A live webcast of the session will be available on the Investor section of Seer's website at investor.seer.bio.
 An archived replay will be available on the company's website following the conference.